West Palm Beach Indians: History

 Through its existence, the Indians were mostly an independent team playing in the Florida East Coast League from 1940 to 1942, the Florida International League from 1946 to 1954, and the Florida State League in 1955.
 In between, they were affiliated with the Philadelphia Athletics in 1950, Havana Sugar Kings in 1954, and Milwaukee Braves in 1955.

 In 1956, the franchise name was changed to the West Palm Beach Sun Chiefs an affiliate of the Cincinnati Redlegs.
 Managed by Walt Novick, the 1965 team posted an 81–58 record to finish in third place, 8 1/2 games out of the first place spot.
-The team included on its roster future big leaguers as Dave Bristol, Duane Richards and Cookie Rojas.
-The franchise but did not return for the 1957 season.
+The team included on its roster future big leaguers such as Dave Bristol, Duane Richards and Cookie Rojas.
+The franchise did not return for the 1957 season.

-West Palm Beach was without a professional team until 1965, when the West Palm Beach Braves joined the Florida State League as an affiliate of the Milwaukee Braves.
+West Palm Beach was then without a professional team until 1965, when the West Palm Beach Braves joined the Florida State League as an affiliate of the Milwaukee Braves.